dfinity/ICRC-1/standards/ICRC-3/README.md

   * The `first_index` field is the index of the first transaction in the `transaction` field.
     If the `transactions` field is an empty vector, the value of `first_index` is unspecified.
   * The `archived_transactions` field contains instructions for fetching the _prefix_ of the requested range.
-    Each entry indicates that the client can fetch transactions in the range `[start, length]` with the specified `callback` method reference.
+    Each entry indicates that the client can fetch transactions in the range `[start, start+length-1]` with the specified `callback` method reference.

 ```candid "Type definitions" +=
 type GetTransactionsRequest = record { start : TxIndex; length : nat };